Mitotane Side Effects

 Applies to mitotane: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking mitotane:More common
+You should check with your doctor immediately if any of these side effects occur when taking mitotane:More common

 - Darkening of the skin